jenPlusPlus/build-your-own-backend/README.md

 ##### Description

-Remove team from database and server returns HTTP status code`204: No Content`
+Remove team from database and server returns HTTP status code`204: No Content`.

+* MUST BE AUTHORIZED TO USE THIS ENDPOINT

 ##### Request